Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Related Work

 \section{Related Work}

-\subsection{Learning 3D Animals from Image Collections}
+\subsubsection{Learning 3D Animals from Image Collections.}

-While modeling dynamic 3D objects traditionally requires motion capture markers or simultaneous multi-view captures~\cite{hartley04multiple, deAguiar08, Debevec12}, recent learning-based approaches have demonstrated the possibility of learning 3D deformable models simply from raw single-view image collections~\cite{kanazawa18cmr, wu20unsupervised, Goel20ucmr, Li2020umr, kulkarni20articulation-aware, yao2022lassie, wu2023magicpony}.
-Most of these methods require additional geometric supervision besides object masks for training, such as keypoint~\cite{kanazawa18cmr, li20online} and viewpoint annotations~\cite{sitzmann2019srns, Niemeyer20DVR, duggal2022tars3D}, template shapes~\cite{Goel20ucmr, kulkarni20articulation-aware, kokkinos2021point}, semantic correspondences~\cite{Li2020umr, yao2022lassie, wu2023magicpony, jakab23farm3d}, and strong geometric assumptions like symmetries~\cite{wu20unsupervised, wu2021derender}.
-Among these, MagicPony~\cite{wu2023magicpony} demonstrates remarkable results in learning articulated 3D animals, such as horses, using only single-view images with object masks and self-supervised image features as training supervision.
-However, it reconstructs static images individually, ignoring the dynamic motions of the underlying 3D animals behind those images.
-In this work, we build upon MagicPony, and develop a method for learning a generative model of articulated 3D animal motion sequences simply from a raw monocular video collection.
+While modeling dynamic 3D objects traditionally requires motion capture markers or simultaneous multi-view captures~\cite{hartley04multiple, deAguiar08, Debevec12}, recent learning-based approaches have demonstrated the possibility of learning 3D deformable models simply from raw single-view image collections~\cite{kanazawa18cmr, wu20unsupervised, Li2020umr, yao2022lassie, wu2023magicpony, yao2024artic3d, liu2024lepard, stathopoulos2023learning}.
+Most of these methods require additional geometric supervision besides object masks for training, such as keypoint~\cite{kanazawa18cmr, li20online} and viewpoint annotations~\cite{sitzmann2019srns, Niemeyer20DVR, duggal2022tars3D}, template shapes~\cite{Goel20ucmr, kulkarni2020articulation, kokkinos2021point}, semantic correspondences~\cite{Li2020umr, yao2022lassie, wu2023magicpony, yao2023hi, jakab24farm3d}, and strong geometric assumptions like symmetries~\cite{wu20unsupervised, wu2021derender, wu2022casa} and viewpoint distributions~\cite{nguyen2019hologan, Schwarz2020graf, Niemeyer2020GIRAFFE, chan2021piGAN, Chan2022eg3d, sun2022cgof, sun2022cgof++}.
+Among these, MagicPony~\cite{wu2023magicpony} demonstrates impressive results in learning articulated 3D animals, such as horses, using only single-view images with object masks and self-supervised image features as training supervision.
+However, it reconstructs static images individually, ignoring the dynamic motions of the underlying 3D animals underneath those images.
+In this work, we focus on learning a generative model of 3D animal motions from videos instead of independent images.

-\subsection{Deformable Shapes from Monocular Videos}
+\subsubsection{Deformable Shapes from Monocular Videos.}